jscho13/personal_site/money/_posts/2017-01-02-money-milestones.md

 ### Savings/Investments
 If you're fortunate enough to still have cash flow for further investments, you can begin planning for other goals.
 Some common options to consider are automated investors like [Wealthfront](http://wlth.fr/1Hgmvnr){:rel="nofollow" alt="Wealthfront link"}, a backdoor Roth IRA if you're over the income limit to contribute, Health Savings Account (HSA), or a college savings account (529 Plan).

+Per usual, thanks for taking the time to read this Brunch Bucks.
+If you find a typo just contact me via email!
+Feel free to leave a comment below or share this with friends.
+Any donations are much appreciated.